martinthomson/quic-dtls/draft-thomson-quic-dtls.md

 # IANA Considerations

 This document has no IANA actions.
+Yet.

 -- back

 # Acknowledgments

 Christian Huitema's knowledge of QUIC is far better than my own.
-This would be even more inaccurate if not for his assistance.
+This would be even more inaccurate and useless if not for his assistance.
+This document has variously benefited from a long series of discussions with Ryan Hamilton, Jana Iyengar, Adam Langley, Roberto Peon, Ian Swett, and likely many others who are merely forgotten by a faulty meat computer.